Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Introduction

 Previous works include the calculation of the Kretschmann scalar for the Kerr-Newman metric \cite{HenryRC}, and the computation for the first two invariants of the ZM set for the Kerr metric in \cite{LakeK}.
 Expressions for an earlier set of invariants developed in \cite{CarminatiMcL}, have been investigated using, GRTensor, for the Kerr-Newman metric in \cite{PMusKLak}.
 The first two ZM invariants as well as the Kretschmann scalar were studied within the Newman-Penrose formalism for the Kerr-Newman metric in \cite{cbcruf}.
 Recently, algebraic expressions for the whole set of ZM invariants were produced in \cite{overduincwh} for the Kerr-Newman black hole.
 Curvature invariants for the accelerating Nat\'{a}rio warp drive were studied in \cite{mattinglyCleav},\cite{GeraldC} while quadratic and some cubic curvature invariants-contractions of the Kummer tensor, were investigated for a Pleba\'{n}ski-Demia\'{n}ski solution in \cite{Boos}.
 For a nice general review of the application of symbolic computing to problems in general relativity see \cite{mccallumr}.

 The material of this paper is organised as follows: In section \ref{analioteskatazm} we present the definitions of the ZM invariants that we shall use in computing explicit algebraic equations for the curvature invariants for the non-accelerating Kerr-Newman-(anti) de Sitter black hole.
-In section \ref{CIZMKNadS} we derive our explicit analytic expressions for the curvature invariants, Equations (\ref{CIZMein})-(\ref{CIsiebenundzehn}) and (\ref{CHERNPOTRYAGINNOBESCH}) and Theorem \ref{courbureinvriemein}.
+In sections \ref{CIZMKNadS} and \ref{CIZMKNadSALL}, we derive our explicit analytic expressions for the curvature invariants, Equations (\ref{CIZMein})-(\ref{CIsiebenundzehn}) and (\ref{CHERNPOTRYAGINNOBESCH}) and Theorem \ref{courbureinvriemein}.
+We also computed explicit algebraic expressions for the topological Euler-Poincare invariant see Eqn.(\ref{LeonardEuler}), and for the Kretschmann scalar see Eqn.(\ref{KretschKerrNewmandeSitter}).
 In section \ref{RogerEwa} we perform analytical computations within the Newman-Penrose formalism for computing curvature invariants and also derive the syzygies the ZM invariants obey for non-accelerating and accelerating KN(a)dS black holes.
-In section \ref{Beschleunigung} we derive novel explicit algebraic expressions for the curvature invariants for accelerating Kerr-Newman black holes in (anti)-de Sitter spacetime, eqns. (\ref{AcceBeschlKNdSein})-(\ref{BeschleunKNdSsiebundzehn}) and (\ref{CPBeschleunigungKNdS}), Theorem \ref{courbureinvtheoriazwei}.
-Finally, we reserve section \ref{symperasmata} for our conclusions.
+In section \ref{Beschleunigung} we first introduce the type D metric that solves the Einstein-Maxwell equations with a cosmological constant \cite{PodolskyGrif} (i.e accelerated Kerr-Newman black hole in (anti-)de Sitter spacetime ) and provide a brief discussion of its singularities.
+Subsequently we derive \textit{novel} explicit algebraic expressions for the curvature invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime, eqns. (\ref{AcceBeschlKNdSein})-(\ref{BeschleunKNdSsiebundzehn}) and (\ref{CPBeschleunigungKNdS}), Theorem \ref{courbureinvtheoriazwei}.
+In section \ref{orizontesgegonotwn} we discuss the horizon radii for accelerating Kerr-Newman black holes with non-zero cosmological constant.
+Armed with the exact explicit algebraic expressions for the ZM curvature invariants we derived, we execute in section \ref{eswterikomelanisopis}, a detailed plotting of these functions for different sets of values of the physical black hole parameters.
+Finally, we reserve section \ref{symperasmata} for our conclusions and a discussion of the possible physical applications.
+In particular, we discuss the radiation properties of the curved black hole backgrounds we investigated in this work in relation to photon helicity and quantum chiral anomaly.
+Both backgrounds possess a non-trivial Chern-Pontryagin invariant, which is one of the ZM curvature invariants.
+However for non-accelerating Kerr-Newman-(anti-) de Sitter black holes there is a null contribution to the chiral anomaly since the integrated Chern-Pontryagin-Hirzebruch invariant over all angles is zero, see Eqn.(\ref{nullintegraCPH}).
+On the other hand, we find that for accelerating rotating and charged black holes with $\Lambda\not =0$, the integrated Chern-Pontryagin-Hirzebruch invariant gives a non-zero result for the quantum photon chiral anomaly, see Eqn.(\ref{nonnullCPHintegraGVK}).